bradhowes/keystrokecountdown/src/articles/joystick/index.md

 ---
 title: JoyStickView for iOS in Swift
-description: Documents how I implemented a JoyStick view for a Swift iOS project
+description: Documents how I implemented a joy stick control view for a Swift iOS project
 date: 2016-12-06 12:18:02+02:00
 author: Brad Howes
 tags: Swift, UI